ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Behavioral or neurodevelopmental specialist

-These professionals can perform a more detailed assessment across different settings and situations.
+These professionals carry out a more detailed assessment across different environments before making any conclusions.

 Seeking an evaluation is not about labeling a child.
-It is about understanding how their brain works so the right support strategies can be put in place early—helping them succeed in learning, behavior, and emotional development.
+It is about understanding how their brain works so the right support can be put in place early.

-ADHD treatment focuses on improving daily functioning, behavior, and emotional regulation—not changing a child’s personality.
-The most effective approach is usually a combination of strategies (multimodal approach) tailored to the child’s needs.
+ADHD treatment focuses on improving daily functioning, behavior, and emotional regulation, not changing a child’s personality.
+The most effective approach is usually a combination of strategies tailored to the child’s age, symptoms, and environment.

 1. Behavioral Therapy (First-Line Support)